malmarshall/Mental-Health-Dashboard/README.md

 ### Interpretation

-- Peru saw the highest prevalence of anxiety/depression at 49.35%
+- Peru saw the highest prevalence of anxiety/depression at 49.35%.
 - Countries with the highest prevalence of Anxiety/Depression fall under the 'upper-middle-income' and 'lower-middle-income' country classification.
 This is surprising to me, because it does not trend in a way that I would have expected (where lower-income countries would have the highest rates of Anxiety/Depression).
 - This data reflects reportings from 2020, when the COVID-19 pandemic was at its peak.
 The authors were unable to comment how much this may have affected the results or in what ways, but it's important to note since lockdown restrictions may have caused increased feelings of isolation and anxiety.

 ## 2. How does mental illness in the U.S. compare?

+To see how mental illness compares globally, I decided to create a Chloropleth map for an interactive visual representation of the dataset.

 ### Visualize Data